ligenchang/t3_p2_CarND-Semantic-Segmentation/README.md

+# Semantic Segmentation Project Overview
+In this project, it's required to label each pixel of the road image to find where is the road with a Fully convolutional network, layer 3, 4 and 7 of pre-trained vgg16 model are used for creating skiping layers in fully convolution network.

+[//]: # (Image References)

+[image1]: ./runs/1558923059.249099/umm_000039.png "result"

+This is the result of using training model to find the road in one of the road images:
+![path planning][image1]

+Below is the original Read-Me File

 # Semantic Segmentation
 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).